When it comes issues in healthcare, the physician shortage probably isn't top-of-mind.

 Read on to learn more.

-Key statistics about the doctor shortage
+Key doctor shortage statistics

 Since 2015, the Association of American Medical Colleges (AMMC) has been committed to producing annual updates of national physician workforce projections.

 By assessing the capacity of the country’s future physician workforce, AAMC’s findings provide stakeholders with insights into changes anticipated in physician workforce supply and demand by 2030.